KenleyundLeon/24Fire-SelfAPI/README.md

-# The 24Fire-SelfAPI.
-Its NOT official or in any way affilated with the 24Fire-Team!
+# The 24Fire-SelfAPI is NOT official and is NOT affilated or supported by the 24Fire-Team!